-Distribution System Plan Implementation Progress
+• Distribution System Plan Implementation Progress

 The Distribution System Plan (DSP) implementation progress is a distributor-defined performance metric.
 In 2017, Remotes filed its first formal DSP with the OEB.
 The metric currently used is Operation Maintenance and Administration (OM&A) and Capital spending to plan for both generation and distribution.
-In 2019 the target was met, as \$31.7M was spent compared to a plan of \$32.3M (98%).
-In 2018, \$29.9M was spent, compared to a plan of \$30.0M (100%).
-Unlike previous years, the most recent DSP expanded capital metrics beyond distribution capital spending.
+In 2021, the target was not met due to decreased spend on OM&A projects, some of which were impacted by the COVID pandemic, as \$31.2M was spent compared to a plan of \$35.5M (88%).
+In 2020, \$32.4M was spent, compared to a plan of \$30.1M (108%).
+Unlike previous years, the most recent DSP expanded capital metrics beyond more traditional distribution capital spending.